LucaMasiero/Vehicle-Space-Occupancy/README.md

 In the following videos you can see how to use them.

 ## How to use
+To execute the application is sufficient to run ```matlab/scripts/Point_1.m``` or ```matlab/scripts/Point_2.m```.
+In both cases a small UI window will appear; this allows you to select the *running mode* fot the application.\
+\
+**Point_1**:
+- _Save feature_: if checked allows you to save the features you will select on the image.
+These points are saved in a file called ```precooked.mat``` inside the same directory as the image.
+Features are not saved in case _Use precooked examples_ is checked.

+- _Use precooked examples_: if checked you can (and must) select a ```precooked.mat``` for the image you prefer.
+Remember that the file can be found in the same directory as the image.
+The saved features will be plotted on the image and the results will then be shown.

+\
+**Point_2**:
+- _Save feature_: it follows the same principle as for Point_1

+- _Use precooked examples_: it follows the same principle as for Point_1

+- _PenTesting_: if checked you can (and must) select a sequence of frames of the pen instead of the car.
+The application will automatically open the File Explorer in the right folder, which is ```imgs/P2/iPhone/pen/```

+- _Apply DLT_: if checked the application requires you to select four features in each frame for DLT based frame alignment or, if you have selected _Use precooked examples_ it will plot on the frames also the DLT feature points.

 #### ⚠️ A word of caution on feature extraction ⚠️
 As written in each one of the two main scripts, when manually selecting the features, is very important to respect a given order, so that the program is able to understand which point has been extracted.\